This veggie-packed vegan fried rice is ready in only 15 minutes using healthy and versatile ingredients! It's perfect for quick lunches or meal prep.

 Serve vegan fried rice with an extra drizzle of soy sauce, nutritional yeast, sesame seeds, and crushed seaweed.

-- Tofu: Fore extra protein, add General Tso's tofu or spicy peanut tofu.
+- Tofu: For extra protein, add honey garlic tofu, General Tso's tofu or pan-fried tofu.
 You can even add firm tofu directly to the pan and sauté it with the veggies.

 - Veggies: Try adding shredded cabbage, peppers, eggplant, broccoli, green beans, etc. You can use thawed frozen veggies or raw vegetables.